 Missing a tooth?
-Dental implants are a restorative alternative for anyone that is looking to restore the aesthetic look and functionality of their smile, in addition to repairing and improving their facial structure.
+Dental implants are a good option for patients looking to restore the aesthetic of their smile and improve and repair their facial structure.

 A dental implant is an artificial post made of titanium metal that serves as a substitute for the root of a missing tooth.
 When the abutment, the connector placed on top of the post, is attached to an artificial tooth (crown), this results in a beautiful natural-looking replacement tooth.

 Trauma, decay, disease, fractured roots and tooth positioning can all lead to tooth loss.
 Once a tooth is gone, the surrounding bone deteriorates and more teeth can potentially collapse into the empty space left behind.
 When you lose a tooth, it impacts the health of your jaws, gums, and surrounding teeth.

 Aside from aesthetic reasons, tooth loss can also affect your overall oral health.
 Loss of a tooth can directly impact the way you bite, eat and chew foods.
 In addition to chewing, teeth play an important role in jawbone and gum health.

 Because the root of a tooth intertwines with gum and jawbone tissue, it acts as a stimulant for further active production of healthy tissues in the gums and jaw.
 In the absence of a tooth, the gums and jawbone may begin to recede.

 Dental implants help prevent gum recession, conserving your smile from decay and misalignment.
 Implants can solve both aesthetic and structural problems, restoring your teeth - giving you a properly aligned aesthetically pleasing healthy smile.

 The Treatment Process